Pradipbabar/100-Days-of-Go/Intermediate_Project/GoBlog/README.md

 1. Clone the repository.
 2. Set up the MySQL database and configure the connection details in the Go backend.
 3. Install frontend dependencies using `npm install` in the `frontend` directory.
-4. Run the backend server using `go run main.go` in the root directory.
+4. Run the backend server using `go run main.go` in the `Backend` directory.
 5. Start the frontend server using `npm start` in the `frontend` directory.

 ## Folder Structure